Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Shorter shelf life due to fewer preservatives

-- Genetic predisposition: Often occurs in families
+- Genetic predisposition: Often familial

-Common symptoms
+Common Symptoms

-- Tormenting itching: especially worse at night
+- Tormenting itching: Especially intensified at night

-- Dry, flaky skin: loss of natural suppleness
+- Dry, flaky skin: Loss of natural suppleness

 - Thickening of the skin: Due to chronic scratching (lichenification)